What is customer loyalty? Definition, benefits, and tips

 Consumers who reward companies with their business—maybe generations of repeat business—send a message: They find consistent value in the products or services, and the overall experience they have with the brand is positive.
 As a company, there’s no greater compliment.

 To earn and retain loyal fans, put customers’ needs and wants at the center of your business.
-This will help you build trust and establish good relationships with your customers—both of which are key to generating customer loyalty.
+Customer-centricity will help you build trust and establish good customer relationships—both of which are key to generating customer loyalty.

 Businesses always want to increase customer loyalty.
 But many struggle to evaluate the success of their strategy.

-Some companies measure loyalty by the length of time they’ve had a relationship with a customer, while others might think of customers who’ve stayed with them through tough times, like service interruptions or growing pains.
-Other businesses use metrics, such as customer churn rate, to gauge loyalty.
+Some companies measure loyalty by the length of time they’ve had a relationship with a customer.
+Others might think of customers who’ve stayed with them through tough times, like service interruptions or growing pains.
+Many businesses use metrics, such as customer churn rate, to gauge loyalty.

-To get a more holistic understanding of your customers’ commitment, your research should be both numbers-based and behavior-based.
+To gain a more holistic understanding of customer loyalty, your research should be both numbers-based and behavior-based.

-For the former, use your CX software to quickly access customer retention metrics:
+For the former, use your customer service software to quickly access key metrics: